aws/aws-lakeformation-best-practices/content/data-sharing/updating-cross-account-sharing-versions.md

 NOTE in step 3: You can also revoke or grant permissions using batch APIs for each database and its tables that are shared across accounts incrementally, and validate if the shared resource is accessible in the target account.
 For more information refer to [documentation](https://docs.aws.amazon.com/lake-formation/latest/dg/cross-account-notes.html)

-NOTE: Permissions granted on the LF-Tags to cross account will stay in tact.
+NOTE: Permissions granted on the LF-Tags to cross account will stay intact.

 ## Steps to be taken in target account